 The Taconic Fellowship supports projects that use a ground- up, community-based approach to tackling issues of urban sustainability and socioeconomic inequity.
 In order to help ensure this, projects must directly serve and relate to a community client’s existing program or initiative area.

 Project must address one or more of the following areas of urban sustainability and/or socioeconomic equity:

-Intention to make a meaningful impact
+Intention to make a tangible impact

-Taconic-funded projects should strive to make a meaningful impact on the community and/or community-based client that they serve.
+Taconic-funded projects should strive to make a clear impact on the community and/or community-based client that they serve.
 While consciousness-raising is an important aspect of making broader societal change, Taconic projects should be outcome-oriented and endeavor to make more tangible change.

 Based in New York City